tjmahr/tristan/README.md

 ![](fig/README-histogram-no-name-1.png)

-But look, for RStanARM models, the package lost the parameter names!
+It's a magic one-liner.
+The `facet_wrap()` is just a tweak to put things in a grid instead of single column.
+But look, the plot lost the names of parameters from the model!

 `ggs_rstanarm()` is a small function that imitates the output of `ggs()` but tries to keep the original parameter names.
 That means that it drops the generated quantity `"mean_PPD"` as well.